 Live Streaming Poised to Grow Further

-One way businesses adapted to lockdowns and restrictions in 2020 was the use of live streaming.
+One way businesses adapted to lockdowns and restrictions during the pandemic was the use of live streaming.
 Brands promoted products to a select group over Zoom and Microsoft Teams or to a broader audience via Facebook Live, Twitch, and many other streaming apps.

 Brands and influencers working on their behalf have discovered how easily you can use live streaming to promote new products and services.
 You can target potential customers at every stage of the sales cycle, from generic streams highlighting the importance of an industry to streams focusing on specific product benefits and even streams offering customer service to existing clients.